 About Pat Lurcock

-A Nordic ski-touring enthusiast, Pat has done multi-week tours in the U.S. and New Zealand, plus longer expeditions as a leader with BSES Expeditions in Chile, the Falkland Islands, South Georgia and Svalbard.
-He also took part in the first end-to-end traverse of South Georgia in 1999 and has crewed on a couple of high-latitude sailing trips.
+Pat enjoys Nordic ski touring, with multi-week tours in the USA, New Zealand and two to three month expeditions as a leader with youth groups in Chile, the Falklands, South Georgia and Svalbard.
+He also took part in the first end-to-end traverse of South Georgia in 1999 and a six-month rodent monitoring project on the island in 2017/18.